-Area of Work Actions Measures of Success Mid Year Assessment Davis ve ADD ARB's investigation processes.
-Outdated Professional Standards database and IT system are replaced by a fit for purpose system. decisions.
-A fully operational and paperless IT system for investigations is put in place.
-3. Review how ARB delivers its statutory obligations under section 14 to investigate allegations of unacceptable professional conduct and serious professional incompetence.
+Area of Work Actions Measures of Success End of Year Assessment 3.
+Review how ARB delivers its statutory obligations under section 14 to investigate allegations of unacceptable professional conduct and serious professional incompetence.
 Seek views from all stakeholders as to how ARB's disciplinary regime might be improved.
 Draft new rules and acquire Board approval for changes where appropriate.
 Undertake three month formal consultation on proposed changes.
 Publish new rules; provide training as necessary to those who deliver a service on behalf of ARB.
 Ensure that guidance and standard correspondence is updated to reflect changes to procedures.
 New Investigations & Professional Conduct Committee Rules are consulted on and published to come into effect by 1 January 2018.
-Section 14 review commenced in June following the outcome of the Periodic Review; we plan to report to the Board at the start of 2018 with any changes to come into force from summer 2018.
-The Investigations Oversight Committee will be involved in the review before recommendations are made to Board.
-4. Appoint new Investigations Pool Undertake an open and fair recruitment exercise to appoint The Investigations Pool has sufficiently New IP members recruited and trained; seamless working throughout the transition period.
+The Section 14 review commenced in June following the outcome of the Periodic Review.
+A revised target was agreed of the end of 2018.
+A pre-consultation process was conducted which was publicised in our eBulletin, on our website and via social media messages.
+The IOC has been kept updated on the progress of the Review, which remains on course for completion in 2018.
+4. Appoint new Investigations Pool members.
+Undertake an open and fair recruitment exercise to appoint architect and lay members of the Investigations Pool.
+Ensure that the appointments process adequately fulfils the skills balance required on the Pool.
+The Investigations Pool has sufficiently skilled membership to fulfil its duties.
+The Investigations Pool continues to work effectively and seamlessly throughout the transitional period.
+New IP members were recruited and trained; seamless working throughout the transition period with no lasting detrimental impact on performance.